YannRocha/blogtemplate/_posts/2024-12-04-teste-pacific.md

 ---
 layout: post
-cover: 'assets/images/cover3.jpg'
+cover: "assets/images/cover3.jpg"
 navigation: True
 title: Teste Pacific
 date: 2024-03-04 10:18:00
 tags: test content
-subclass: 'post tag-test tag-content'
+subclass: "post tag-test tag-content"
-logo: 'assets/images/ghost.png'
+logo: "assets/images/ghost.png"
 author: casper
 categories: casper
 ---

 <p>This is just an <em>ipsis verbis</em> copy of the first example running on the <a href="http://demo.ghost.io">Ghost Demo</a>.
 This shows how you can use html styling to achieve your hopes.</p>

 <p>Below is just about everything you’ll need to style in the theme.
 Check the source code to see the many embedded elements within paragraphs.</p>

 <hr />